 Biological Phosphorus Elimination

 Biological phosphorus elimination is getting more and more important in the recovery of phosphorus as a limited resource and for compliance with statutory limit values.
-With VIT®, the Bio-P process can be monitored with ease.
+With VIT®, the Bio-P process can be monitored easily.

 Phosphorus is vital